 Too many see the parable of the woman before the unjust judge (Luke 18) as an example of the need to beg God.
-The first verse provides the meaning of this parable: “men ought always to pray, and not to faint.”
+The first verse provides the meaning of this parable: “Men ought always to pray, and not to faint.”
 This parable is not about begging, but persistence.
 I will never stop asking God to bring my family to salvation.
 To this end, I thank God every day for directing their path toward truth.

 Do not try to fight in the flesh what should be fought in the Spirit.
-The Apostle Paul said, “let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us (Heb.
+The Apostle Paul said, “Let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us (Heb.
 12:1).
 The word “patience” here means steadily, faithfully.
 Satan knows that if he can stop you from praying, he will soon defeat you.
 So Satan quickly points out our faults and tells us we are wasting our time praying because we have sin in our lives.

 This lie of the devil is most insidious.
-Having faults are reasons all the more to pray.
+Having faults is reason all the more to pray.
 The devil says you must first overcome your sin before you can rightly pray.
 But the Bible says, “Casting all your care upon him; for he careth for you” (1 Pet.
 5:7).
-The key to overcoming sin is praying daily for God’s strength to conquer them.
+The key to overcoming sin is praying daily for God’s strength to conquer it.
 We are fighting a Spiritual battle.
 Trying to overcome with the flesh what can only be conquered by the Spirit is folly (Eph.
 6:12).
 Start praying, keep praying, and God will show you how to vanquish every fault by the power of the Holy Ghost.

 Finally, have a specific time to pray, a specific place to pray, and maintain a good prayer list.
 David said, “Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice (Ps.
 55:17).
 Throughout the scriptures are repeated references to a specific time and place of prayer (Ps.
 5:3; 88:13; Acts 3:1; 10:3, etc.).
 I am saved today because of a praying mother.
-I remember coming home many times from school and finding my mother on her knees, Bible open, photos spread out, and prayer list stained with tears.
+I remember coming home many times from school and finding my mother on her knees, the Bible open, photos spread out, and the prayer list stained with tears.
 She also kept her “honey box.”
 This tin box was stuffed with notes of God’s answers to prayer.
 In times of discouragement, she would go to her honey box and thank God for His many miracles, renewing her faith that God was still a prayer answering God.

 To this end, consider keeping a prayer journal.
-Add to it regularly requests, answers, scriptures to inspire, and inspirational notes of encouragement.
+Add to it regular requests, answers, scriptures to inspire, and inspirational notes of encouragement.
 As prayers are answered, note the date and circumstances.
 Prayer must never become routine or mundane.
 It is as real and alive as our God.
 It is the time in which we meet with a personal God and fight supernatural battles.
 Start and end each day with prayer.
-It is the key that unlocks the depths spiritual understanding and the door that opens your heart to unspeakable joy.
+It is the key that unlocks the depths of spiritual understanding and the door that opens your heart to unspeakable joy.